World’s Greatest Smile

 “I have to read about that – and ask some politicians who should know it.”

-Be careful to find out how you can get the information you didn’t know - instead of simulating knowledge.
+Get the information you didn’t know - instead of simulating knowledge.

 Ask someone, read, think - just find out how you can get the answer easily.
 Delete the phrase “I don’t know” from your brain and replace it by inquisitiveness.